Ive24/Code1/Code1_Documentation.md

 **Visual Studio Code**

 I used VSC to clone my repository.
+Under source control i could connect it to my github account and clone my documentation repository.

 **Concepts and Vocabulary**